 Categories

-Polygon Clipping, Boolean Set Operations Fade provides polygon clipping and functions to combine shapes through the boolean operations: Union (A OR B) Intersection (A AND B) Difference (A NOT B) Symmetric Difference (A XOR B) You can find the C++ source code for the polygon clipping demo in examples_2D/ex5_booleanOps.cpp in the Fade download.
-Creating two…Continue readingPolygon Clipping, Boolean Operations – Example5
+Polygon Clipping: Boolean Set Operations Fade provides polygon clipping and functions to combine shapes through the following Boolean operations: You can find the C++ source code for this demo in examples_2D/ex5_booleanOps.cpp in the download package.
+Note: The term “polygon clipping” in this context refers to the Boolean operations, such as calculating the intersection of two…Continue readingPolygon Clipping: Boolean Operations – Example 5

 Categories